joedski/musings/Typescript/Journal 2019-08-10 - Simple Schema Builder with TypeScript Types.md

 }
 ```

 ssssssooooorta close.
 Unfortunately, since `Object.keys()` isn't technically deterministic when it comes to order, the best we get from this syntax is `Array<"foo" | "bar" | ...>`.
+Now, it's not the best type in the world, but `TypeDescribedBy<T>` actually does handle it as expected.

-Could we go better?
-We could, yes, but it'd be noisy.
+Could we go better?  ~~We could, yes~~ Maybe, but it'd be noisy.

 ```typescript
 const s7 = schema.object().requiredProps(